-Objectives Content units Chapter 1.
-"Molecular organization of human cell" To define e biopolymers and cell compartments to know the structure, properties and functions of biopolymers and their location in the cell to demonstrate the principles of cell compartmentalization and the interaction between different compartments to comment on the medical significance of biopolymers to apply knowledge to other disciplines to formulate conclusions, to develop own views on the biological and medical role of biopolymers and cell compartments Cell as a structural, functional and pathological unit of human organism.
-Nucleic acids as cariers of genetic information about organization and finctions of cell.
+Objectives Content units Theme (chapter) 1.
+"Molecular organization of hum nan cell" To define e biopolymers and cell compartments to know the structure, properties and functions of biopolymers and their location in the cell to demonstrate the principles of cell compartmentalization and the interaction between different compartments to comment on the medical significance of biopolymers to apply knowledge to other disciplines to formulate conclusions, to develop own views on the biological and medical role of biopolymers.
+Cell as a structural, functional and pathological unit of human organism.
+Nucleic acids as carriers of genetic information about organization and functions of cell.
 Proteins - substrate of all structures, properties and functions at the level of cell, tissue, organism.
-Interactions between macromolecules, the role in integrity and normal activity of human cells.
-Chapter 2.
-Main molecular proceses in cell To define gene, gene expression, transcription, processing, splicing, alternative splicing, translation, genetic code, replicon, replication, NER repair; BER repair To know the peculiarities of organization of different human vs. prokaryotes genes; the peculiarities of the expression of nuclear vs mitochondrial vs bacterial genes; to know the principles and the apparatus of transcription, processing and translation; to know the peculiarities of nuclear vs. mitochondrial vs. prokaryotic DNA replication; to demonstrate the peculiarities of GI expression and the importance of this knowledge in eukaryotes vs. prokaryotes to model the expression of Class I, Class II, Class III genes and prokaryotic genes to model the translation of the genetic code to apply the gained knowledge in other subjects Structure and functions of genes.
-Coding, noncoding, regulatory and modulatory sequences.
+Interactions between macromolecules, their role in integrity and normal activity of human cells.
+Theme (chapter) 2.
+Main molecular processes in ce To define gene, gene expression, transcription, processing, splicing, alternative splicing, translation, genetic code, replicon, replication, NER repair; BER repair to know the peculiarities of organization of different human vs. prokaryotes genes; the peculiarities of the expression of nuclear vs mitochondrial vs bacterial genes; to know the principles and the apparatus of transcription, RNA processing and translation; to know the peculiarities of nuclear vs. mitochondrial vs. prokaryotic DNA replication; to demonstrate the peculiarities of GI expression and the importance of this knowledge in eukaryotes vs. prokaryotes to model the expression of Class I, Class II, Class III genes and prokaryotic genes to apply the gained knowledge in other subjects Structure and functions of genes.
+Coding, non-coding, regulatory and modulatory sequences.
 Mobile genetic elements.
 Transcription of genetic material.
 Steps of transcription.
 Apparatus of transcription.
 Processing of RNA.
 RNA splicing.
 Alternative splicing and its biological importance.
 Translation.
 Genetic code.
 Steps and apparatus of translation.
 Control of gene expression in eukaryotes.
 Levels of the control of gene expression.
 Control of gene activity on ontogenesis and cell specialization.
 DNA replication.
 Apparatus of replication.
 Peculiarities of replication in prokaryotes and eukaryotes.
 Synthesis of telomeres.
 Replication of mitochondrial DNA.
 DNA repair.
-Chapter 3.
-Transmission of the genetic information To define interphase, mitosis, meiosis, gametogenesis, crossing-over, gametocyte, gamete, G0 period, somatic cell, STEM cell, apoptosis from cell to cell, from parents to offspring 1.
-Cell cycle.
-Steps of cell cycle: interphase and mitosis.
-Interphase: sequence of main events.
-Mitosis.
-Dynamic of chromosomes during mitosis.
-Control of cell cycle.
-Restriction